Kerala State Chalachithra Academy: Kerala State Television Awards

 The emergence of Television as a popular medium found acceptance at the academy as separate awards were constituted for Television programmes also.
 The academy organises the Kerala State Television Awards since 1993, which are given away yearly for the achievements in Malayalam Television.
 The awards are declared by the Minister for Cultural Affairs, Govt. of Kerala.

 IFFK

 The IFFK (International Film Festival of Kerala) is one of the prominent film festivals hosted in India, accredited by FIAPF and managed by the academy.
 The Festival is held in the first week of December every year in Thiruvananthapuram.
 The international competition category comprises film from Asia, Africa and Latin America.
 The festival is always noted for its public support and is considered as one of the biggest cultural events in India.

 IDSFFK

-The IDSFFK (International Documentary and Short Film Festival of Kerala) is an annual documentary and short film festival conducted by Kerala State Chalachitra Academy, at the state capital Thiruvananthapuram.
+The IDSFFK (International Documentary and Short Film Festival of Kerala) is an annual documentary and short film festival conducted by Kerala State Chalachithra Academy, at the state capital Thiruvananthapuram.